 Presently I am a clinical counselor associate at Women’s Therapy Center in Berkeley and SFIAP’s Bay Area Community Counseling in San Francisco.
 I am a Ph.D. student in Human Sexuality at California Institute of Integral Studies, which trains in Sex Therapy and critical sexuality scholarly research.
 My specialists are trauma, acculturation and women’s health, which includes maternal mental health, sexuality and reproductive care.

 I was trained as a Clinical Counselor at New York University.
 Additionally, I gained a certification in Interdisciplinary Studies in Trauma and Violence program at NYU.
 Originally I was trained at Trauma Study Center at Institute of Contemporary Psychology in NYC, where I was trained in trauma and focused my work in women’s trauma, complex and developmental PTSD, acculturation, identity development and family systems.
 I am certified in maternal mental health and gaining training as a sex therapist.
-I am proficient in Relational Therapy, EMDR, Attachment-Based Cognitive Behavioral Systemic Therapy, Mindfulness, and Somatic Practice/Hakomi.
+I am proficient in Relational Therapy, Acceptance and Commitment Therapy, Mindfulness CBT, Attachment-Based Cognitive Behavioral Systemic Therapy, and Somatic Practice.
 For couples therapy, I completed training in Gottman Couples Therapy (level 1&2) and proficient in Emotionally Focused Couples Therapy and Structural-Strategic Family Therapy.
 I am certified as a reiki master, functional nutritionist for women, and kundalini yoga.
 In addition I have been a student of meditation for over 20 years.

 Through holistic and integrative practices, I help clients create more compassion for themselves, more capacity to feel the hard stuff, and more understanding of how to manage the stressors and impacts of our history, our environment, and our daily life.